arjanvanbekkum/arjanvanbekkum.github.io/_posts/2019-07-18-Using-Azure-DevOps-Server-to-deploy-Oracle-objects.md

 title: "Using Azure DevOp Server to deploy Oracle Objects"
 date: 2019-07-18
 ---
-Of course, CI/CD is the only way to deploy and release changes to production.
-But what if you are not using SQL Server but Oracle, are you able to use Azure DevOps?
+CI/CD is the only way to deploy and release changes to production.
+But what if you are not using SQL Server but Oracle instead, are you able to use Azure DevOps?
 Of course, you are!

 I will try to show you how you can deploy your Oracle changes and place them in an Azure DevOps CI/CD pipeline without having to install an extension from the Marketplace.
 In this case, we are going to use the PowerShell on Remote machine task.